It’s not the load that breaks you down, it’s the way you carry it.-Lou Holtz

 Now, stressors may or may not involve an actual threat to the lives of individuals who feel stress.
 Oftentimes, in the present day, individuals experience stress by a perceived source of stress and threat.
 This means that even though the source of stress may not be an actual threat to one’s life, it can still cause stress.

 Should We Try to Get Rid of All Stress?

 It may sound like because stress involves threatening situations and causes a response in our body that it would be a great idea to remove all stress from our lives.
 However, this would be a mistake.
 Stress, while having a negative side to it, also has positives that come from it…

 Stress can get us motivated to do things.
 Without stress, projects often would not get completed.
 It can take the push of stress to get one moving and to get things accomplished.

 Stress also reminds us that we care about something.
-For example, if you have a big project at work that your boss tells you needs to be done by the end of the week, you may have a stress response from this encounter.
+For example, if you have a big project at work that your boss tells you to need to be done by the end of the week, you may have a stress response from this encounter.
 You may perceive the deadline as a threat to your well-being and to your career if you do not finish it.
 This stress may light a spark for you to work hard and get the project completed on time.

 Without the feeling of stress, you may not be as motivated to work as hard and as diligently and may not get the project done on time as asked of you.

 While stress can be beneficial, stress can also have negative consequences.
 And while it is not a good idea to try to get rid of all the stress that one experiences, it is still a good idea to try to reduce the level of stress you are experiencing – especially when those levels seem to be reaching an unmanageable or unhealthy level.
 Thankfully, there are a lot of great ways to manage and reduce stress when it feels like it is mounting or getting to a point where it is unbearable.